backdrop-contrib/simplenews_content_selection/README.md

 You can override the Backdrop way in your theme, for example by specifying a custom template for this view mode.

-If you add this in the template.php file of your theme:

-You will be able to create a `node--post--simplenews-content-selection.tpl.php` that will be taken into account after flushing the theme registry and when creating a new newsletter.
+You can, for example, create a `node--post--simplenews-content-selection.tpl.php` that will be taken into account after flushing the theme registry and when creating a new newsletter.
+This way you can modify the way nodes are themed when they are inserted into the Body field of the newsletter node.

 You can also override the Table of Contents output by implemeting a function in your `template.php` file: `function YOURTHEME_simplenews_content_selection_toc($variables) {}`